esmucler/gdpc/README.md

 This package provides functions for computing the Generalized Dynamic Principal Components proposed in [Peña and Yohai (2016)](http://dx.doi.org/10.1080/01621459.2015.1072542).
-It also provides a function to automatically choose the number of lags, using the criteria described in [Peña, Smucler and Yohai (2020)](http://dx.doi.org/10.18637/jss.v092.c02).
+It also provides a function to automatically choose the number of components and lags, using the criteria described in [Peña, Smucler and Yohai (2020)](http://dx.doi.org/10.18637/jss.v092.c02).